Silent Running: Reception

 Nods and various easter eggs to the film would make their way in numerous genre media, including Ronald D. Moore's 2003 Battlestar Galactica miniseries and Steven Spielberg's 2018 film adaptation Ready Player One.
 As testament to the film's cult status, a screen-matched costume jumpsuit worn by Bruce Dern originating from Douglas Trumbull's personal collection sold for in 2020.
-In Super Mario Odyssey, various steam-powered robots are upkeeping a biome in a wooded area, much like the film.

 The picture won the 1972 Golden Asteroid for best picture at the International Science Fiction Film Festival in Trieste, Italy.

 Joel Hodgson credits Silent Running as being a direct influence on the concept of Mystery Science Theater 3000, with both Silent Running and MST3K featuring a single human aboard a spaceship accompanied only by robot companions.
 MST3K and its Joel Robinson character also occasionally reflected Freeman Lowell (Dern)'s hippie-like nature.

 Adaptation

 A novelization of the film was published by Scholastic Books in 1972.
 It was written by longtime children's book author Harlan Thompson, based on the screen story and screenplay by Michael Cimino, Deric Washburn and Steven Bochco.
 It features expanded scenes (in flashback) taking place on Earth.